oauth-wg/oauth-selective-disclosure-jwt/main.md

 {"s": "6qMQvRL5haj", "v": "Peter", "n": "given_name"}
 ```

-IMPORTANT: JSON encoding according to [@!RFC8259] allows for white space
-characters and other variations in the encoded representation.
-To ensure that
-issuer and verifier produce the same hash digest, the issuer therefore sends the
-JSON literal to the holder along with the SD-JWT, as described below.

 The `sd_digests` claim contains an object where claim names are mapped to the
 respective digests.
 If a claim name is to be blinded, the digests MUST contain
 the `n` key as described above and the claim name in `sd_digests` MUST be
 replaced by a placeholder value that does not leak information about the claim's original name.
 The same placeholder value is to be used in the SVC and SD-JWT-R described below.

 #### Flat and Structured `sd_digests` objects